 A Tag has the same general appearance as a Twitter hashtag, which means that in many contexts it will be presented with a hashtag character # to start.
 Our software automatically applies the #, so you don't need to do so.
 In fact, if you DO include the #, your Tag will not be accepted.

-Tags must include ONLY letters and numbers, plus these three special characters— hyphen, ampersand, and period—the last of which cannot come at the end of the Tag.
+Tags may include ONLY letters and numbers, plus these three special characters— hyphen, ampersand, and period—the last of which cannot come at the end of the Tag.
 Lastly, Tags may not have spaces within them.

 Users are not permitted to add the Tag of Recommended or Trending to their own posts.
 Such Tags, carrying special significance for story placement, are generated by site algorithms not by individual users.